Health Library

 Spitting up

-• Make sure to burp your baby each time he or she stops sucking as well as at the end of feeding.
+• Make sure to burp your baby each time they stop sucking, as well as at the end of feeding.

 • Keep your baby clean and the bedding free of vomit.